stephanieangelokagua/wanderoo_guru/README.md

 - Used AI to generate the header of the hero section "Explore the world without breaking your bank!"

-- Used AI as a reminder for javacsript syntax to generate the dummy costs of the travelling to the various destinations
+- Used AI to generate the dummy costs of the travelling to the various destinations

 ## Testing